The very mention of rabies triggers alarm, and it is accurate to state that the concerns are well founded.

 - If a dog that is up-to-date on rabies vaccinations is bitten or scratched by an animal in the wild, it is considered "exposed to rabies," is revaccinated, and placed under observation for a number of weeks.

 - If a non-vaccinated dog is exposed to rabies, euthanizing is the norm, although, in some cases, the dog may be placed in strict isolation for a number of months.

 - The only way to achieve a definite diagnosis is to examine brain tissue.

 HOW IS RABIES TRANSMITTED?

 The rabies virus is shed in the saliva of an infected animal.
 Skunks, raccoons, foxes, coyotes, and bats are notorious carriers.
 The virus goes deep into the tissues of the victim through the biting activity of the rabid animal.
-It spreads through the nervous system, and after 3 to 8 weeks affects the brain.
+It spreads through the nervous system and affects the brain.
 The disease then progresses through three phases:

 - Prodromal phase: The dog may be apprehensive, nervous, and anxious and may prefer to be alone.
 He may have a fever and lick the site of a bite.
 A gentle-natured dog may snap without reason, and a naturally aggressive dog may act quiet and affectionate.